How to Be an IC Advocate

 What is an IC Advocate?

 The definition of an advocate is simple: an advocate is someone who actively supports a cause, policy, or idea.
-An interstitial cystitis (IC) advocate speaks on behalf of themselves or someone else and helps to educate the community and policy makers on an issues that are important to IC patients.
+An interstitial cystitis (IC) advocate speaks on behalf of themselves or someone else and helps to educate the community and policy makers on issues that are important to IC patients.

 Who can be an Advocate?